-Existing data sources, including records and programme reviews from health facilities and schools as well as specific information from HIV surveillance activities and programmes, should be used to supplement the primary measurement tools
+Existing data sources, including records and programme reviews from health facilities and schools as well as specific information from HIV surveillance activities and programmes, should be used to supplement the primary measurement tools.

-Another source for denominators used in the Global AIDS Monitoring reporting is the Spectrum6 computer package that allows countries to create population-level estimates of people who need antiretroviral therapy, women who need antiretroviral medicine and HIV-exposed children who need virological testing.
+A major tool for generating denominators used in the Global AIDS Monitoring reporting is the Spectrum7 computer package that allows countries to create population-level estimates of people living with HIV, pregnant women who need antiretroviral medicine to prevent vertical HIV transmission and HIV-exposed children who need virological testing.

-In 2017, Spectrum files will be completed and Global AIDS Monitoring data submitted simultaneously, as they were in 2015, to ensure that the results are harmonized.
-Final Spectrum files should be submitted by 10 April 2017, allowing time to compare the values of the indicator submission and Spectrum.
-Country teams will receive information on the 2017 estimates process in January 2017.
-In 2017, countries will have an option to specify in the Global AIDS Monitoring online tool that data for certain indicators can be taken directly from their final Spectrum file, thereby not requiring them to be entered in the Global AIDS Monitoring tool
+In 2018, Spectrum files will be completed shortly before the Global AIDS Monitoring data are submitted, to ensure that the results are harmonized.
+Final Spectrum files should be submitted by 22 March 2018, allowing time to compare the values of the indicator submission and Spectrum.
+Country teams will receive information on the 2018 estimates process in January 2018.
+Countries have the option to import the Spectrum data into the Global AIDS Monitoring online tool for certain indicators, thereby not requiring them to be entered in the Global AIDS Monitoring tool.

 A team of national experts trained on how to use the software creates Spectrum files.
-It is critical that the team completing the Global AIDS Monitoring tool use the most recent estimates developed by the national HIV estimates team.
+It is critical that the team completing the Global AIDS Monitoring tool import the final set of estimates developed by the national HIV estimates team.